digitalcredentials/sign-and-verify/README.md

 This is specific to users who use Ubuntu as their local machines, users of Windows / MacOS might need to adapt commands.
 Details for anyone can be found [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).

 - Go to your folder `~/.ssh/` or create it, if not available (`mkdir ~/.ssh/`).
-- Edit or create the `config` file to include following lines:
+- Edit or create the `config` file to include following lines.
+Also replace `IP_ADDRESS` with the IP-address of your instance as well check if the path to your `.pem` file is correct.
 ```
 Host sign-and-verify
     HostName IP_ADDRESS